spacelift-io/user-documentation/docs/integrations/source-control/gitlab.md

 When utilizing the Terraform provider to provision Spacelift Stacks for GitLab, you are required to specify a `namespace`.

-The `namespace` value should be set to the the grouping mechanism that your project (repository) is within.
+The `namespace` value should be set to the grouping mechanism that your project (repository) is within.
 For example, if you are simply referencing a project (repository) within your GitLab account, that is not within any group, then the namespace value should be set to your GitLab username.

 If your project lives within a group, then the namespace should be set to the group slug that the project is within.
 For example, if you have `project-a` within `group-1` the namespace would be `group-1`.
 When using subgroups, you will also need to include these within your namespace references.